ErwinM/dme_v3/conventions.md

 syscall
 -------
-syscall number should be passed in a reg (r1?) should the syscall instruction take an argument and do this, or should programmer just do this?
+syscall number should be passed in a reg (not r1 cause this has the trapnr (=syscall)) should the syscall instruction take an argument and do this, or should programmer just do this?
 (putting it in syscall would in practice come down to an extra register copy i think...)